 E62 BME 533 Biomedical Signal Processing

-Course designed for graduate students with little or no background in signal processing.
-Continuous-time and discrete-time application of signal processing tools to a variety of biomedical problems.
-Course topics include review of linear signals and systems theory, frequency transforms, sampling theorem, basis functions, linear filtering, feature extraction, parameter estimation and biological system modeling.
-Special emphasis will be placed on signal transduction and data acquisition.
-Additional topics include noise analysis of real-world biosignals, biological system identification, stochastic/chaotic/fractal/nonlinear processes in biological systems.
-Concepts learned in class will be applied using software tools to 1D biomedical signals such as biological rhythms, chemical concentrations, blood pressure, speech, EMG, ECG, EEG.
+This course is designed for graduate students with little or no background in biomedical signal processing, with an emphasis on time- and frequency-domain analyses of biomedical signals and their applications to a variety of real-world biomedical problems.
+Technical topics of this course include a review of linear signals and systems theory, biomedical system modeling, time-domain analysis, frequency transforms, frequency-domain analysis, linear filter design, signal truncation and sampling, discrete Fourier transform, and fast Fourier transform.
+Application topics include noise analysis of biomedical signals and frequency analysis and machine learning in biomedical image processing.
+Concepts learned in class will be applied using software tools to biomedical signals such as biological rhythms, EMG, ECG, EEG, and biomedical images.
 Prerequisites: graduate standing or consent of instructor.

 Credit 3 units.
 EN: TU